jundalisay/sp/content/en/material/solutions/crystal-computers.md

 - transparency by allowing mors (light) to pass through
 - 'levity' or anti-gravity by letting the qosts (spacetime particles) pass through

-> *The alignment of the pores is known to Physics as alignment of the magnetic moment when you magnetize something.
+{{< n n="The alignment of the pores is known to Physics as alignment of the magnetic moment when you magnetize something.">}}

 To freeze photons, light is stripped of its energy by running it through consecutive pores in the crystal.
 It is then then reenergized by emission which is either by light, electromagnetism, or sound.